Mystc-myst/Interface/README.md

 request may take a moment.
 If no response arrives within 30&nbsp;seconds the modal displays a timeout message and re-enables the input so the user can retry.

+All chat replies are returned in the HTTP response to `/api/lune/send`. n8n cannot push updates to the app.
+The n8n webhook URL should be stored in an environment variable.